mirjunaid26/self-hosted-runner-application/README.md

 It's important to note that real-world implementation requires a more comprehensive approach, possibly involving database integration, real-time monitoring, and more sophisticated power-saving strategies.
 Additionally, these scripts need to be developed and tested carefully in a controlled environment before applying them to a production cluster.

+# SOLUTIONs

+Adaptive power management in HPC clusters involves using various tools and techniques to optimize power consumption while maintaining performance.
+Here are some tools commonly used for adaptive power management in HPC clusters:

+1. **SLURM (Simple Linux Utility for Resource Management):**
+   SLURM is a widely used job scheduler and resource manager in HPC clusters.
+It offers features that can be leveraged for power management, such as managing power states of nodes, energy-efficient job scheduling, and prioritizing energy-efficient queues during low utilization periods.

+2. **PowerTOP:**
+   PowerTOP is a Linux utility that provides real-time power usage information for processes and devices.
+It helps identify power-hungry applications and processes, allowing administrators to make informed decisions about resource allocation and power management.

+3. **Intel Node Manager (NM) and Dynamic Power Node Manager (DPNM):**
+   Intel NM and DPNM are tools that allow administrators to monitor and control the power consumption of Intel-based servers.
+They provide features for managing power caps, monitoring thermal conditions, and optimizing power efficiency.

+4. **IBM PowerAI:**
+   IBM PowerAI offers a suite of tools and technologies for optimizing AI and HPC workloads on IBM Power Systems.
+It includes power management capabilities that dynamically adjust power usage based on workload requirements.

+5. **HPC Power Management Libraries:**
+   Some HPC vendors offer power management libraries and APIs that enable fine-grained control over power usage, allowing administrators to adjust frequencies, voltages, and power states of hardware components.

+6. **Ganglia:**
+   Ganglia is a scalable distributed monitoring system that provides real-time views of cluster performance and resource usage.
+It can help identify underutilized nodes and aid in making decisions for power management.

+7. **Advanced Configuration and Power Interface (ACPI):**
+   ACPI is a standard for managing power and configuration of hardware devices.
+It's built into most modern systems and can be used to control power states and optimize energy consumption.

+8. **Adaptive Voltage and Frequency Scaling (AVFS) Tools:**
+   Some processors support AVFS, which dynamically adjusts voltage and frequency levels based on workload demands.
+Tools exist to control AVFS and take advantage of energy-efficient scaling.

+9. **Energy Management Tools from Hardware Vendors:**
+   Many hardware vendors provide their own energy management tools designed to work with their specific hardware, allowing administrators to configure and optimize power usage.

+10. **Custom Scripts and Automation:**
+    Administrators often create custom scripts and automation to monitor resource usage, job scheduling, and power consumption, and then make adjustments based on predefined policies.

+It's important to note that the specific tools used will depend on the hardware and software environment of your HPC cluster.
+Additionally, tools may need to be integrated and customized to fit the cluster's unique characteristics and requirements.

+Custom scripts for adaptive power management in HPC clusters can be designed to automate various tasks that optimize power consumption based on the cluster's utilization and workload patterns.
+Here are some examples of custom scripts you could develop:

+1. **Dynamic Node Scaling Script:**
+   - Monitor cluster utilization using SLURM job queue data or monitoring tools.
+   - Automatically adjust the number of active nodes based on the current workload.
+   - Use SLURM commands to scale down nodes during low utilization periods and scale up during high utilization.

+2. **Energy-Efficient Job Scheduling Script:**
+   - Analyze job queue data to identify energy-efficient job scheduling opportunities.
+   - Prioritize or queue low-priority jobs during off-peak hours to consolidate tasks and reduce the number of active nodes.

+3. **Predictive Scheduling Script:**
+   - Analyze historical job scheduling patterns to predict upcoming low-usage periods.
+   - Automatically adjust the power modes of nodes or schedule jobs accordingly.

+4. **Thermal Management Script:**
+   - Monitor the temperature of nodes using hardware sensors.
+   - Dynamically adjust node power states to prevent overheating while minimizing performance impact.

+5. **Resource Consolidation Script:**
+   - Identify nodes with low utilization and consolidate active jobs onto fewer nodes.
+   - Power down underutilized nodes to save energy.

+6. **Job Checkpointing and Suspension Script:**
+   - Automatically checkpoint long-running jobs and suspend them during low-usage periods.
+   - Resume jobs when higher utilization is expected.

+7. **Adaptive Frequency Scaling Script:**
+   - Monitor CPU load and workload intensity.
+   - Dynamically adjust CPU frequencies to match workload demands, optimizing performance-per-watt.

+8. **Energy Reporting and Logging Script:**
+   - Collect and log energy consumption data for individual nodes or the entire cluster.
+   - Generate reports and analytics to track energy-saving improvements over time.

+9. **User Notification Script:**
+   - Notify users about scheduled power-saving periods and provide options for scheduling energy-efficient jobs.

+10. **Hybrid Energy and Performance Optimization Script:**
+    - Develop a script that optimizes a trade-off between performance and energy savings based on user-defined policies.

+11. **Cluster Cooling Optimization Script:**
+    - Integrate with cooling management systems to adjust cooling resources based on workload and temperature conditions.

+12. **Emergency Power Management Script:**
+    - Detect power grid stress or supply issues and automatically initiate power-saving measures to prevent overload or system failures.

+When creating custom scripts, ensure that they are thoroughly tested in a controlled environment before deploying them to a production cluster.
+Also, consider implementing error handling, logging, and security measures to ensure the scripts function reliably and securely.
+Custom scripts should be periodically reviewed and updated to adapt to changing cluster requirements and technologies.

 # PAID SOLUTIONS